lueschem/lueschem.github.io/_posts/2016-12-27-The-Bright-Future-of-Containers-for-Embedded-Software.md

 - Given that the kernel of the development host is [PREEMPT_RT](https://wiki.linuxfoundation.org/realtime/start) patched, I can also do real time in the development container.
 - With a proper container setup I can make sure, that the container behaviour is very similar to the behaviour of the target system.
-For example thanks to the own networking namespace of the container I can already assign the network interface names of the future target system and I can even test my iptables setup.
+For example thanks to the own networking namespace of the container it is possible to already assign the network interface names of the future target system and even the iptables setup can be tested out.
 - Containers enable me to do most of the development even without the availability of the target hardware.
 This enables simultaneous engineering and reduces time to market.